UtrechtUniversity/campylobacter-crisprscape/README.md

 In its current state, the workflow:

+ 1. Determines MultiLocus Sequence Types for _Campylobacter jejuni/coli_ using the public typing scheme from [pubMLST](https://pubmlst.org/organisms/campylobacter-jejunicoli) and [pyMLST](https://pymlst.readthedocs.io/) (version 2.2.1)

- 1. Identifies CRISPR-Cas loci with [CCTyper](https://github.com/Russel88/CRISPRCasTyper) (version 1.8.0)
+ 2. Identifies CRISPR-Cas loci with [CCTyper](https://github.com/Russel88/CRISPRCasTyper) (version 1.8.0)
     - this includes extra scripts to collect CRISRP-Cas information and extract sequences from the genome fasta files

- 2. Collects all CRISPR spacers and creates clusters of identical spacers using [CD-HIT-EST](https://sites.google.com/view/cd-hit) (version 4.8.1)
+ 3. Collects all CRISPR spacers and creates clusters of identical spacers using [CD-HIT-EST](https://sites.google.com/view/cd-hit) (version 4.8.1)

- 3. Predicts whether contigs of the species of interest derive from chromosomal DNA, plasmids or viruses using both [geNomad](https://portal.nersc.gov/genomad/index.html) (version 1.8.0) and [Jaeger](https://github.com/Yasas1994/Jaeger) (version 1.1.26).
+ 4. Predicts whether contigs of the species of interest derive from chromosomal DNA, plasmids or viruses using both [geNomad](https://portal.nersc.gov/genomad/index.html) (version 1.8.0) and [Jaeger](https://github.com/Yasas1994/Jaeger) (version 1.1.26).